 When I first started down this path to becoming a day trader, I had no idea that years later I would be running the largest day trader chat room on Wall Street and closing in on $200k in trading profits in 1 year.
 To the degree that I have achieved success, I attribute it to my dedication, my discipline, and my drive.
 I had always wanted success, I just didn’t know which avenue to take to get there.
 I am now the biggest advocate that if you simply do what you love, success will follow.
 When you love what you’re doing going to “work” is something you look forward to.

-Day trading has become my passion, and even though I left NYC because I didn’t think I could sustain working 10hr days, I know have over 6 years under my belt of working 12-14hr/days.
+Day trading has become my passion, and even though I left NYC because I didn’t think I could sustain working 10hr days.
 Becoming a day trader is the best thing I’ve ever done with my life.
 I’ve been able to harness my energy into a career that is extremely rewarding & stimulating.
 As a day trader no two days are ever the same.
-I’m constantly experiencing the thrills of $10k winning days, then the frustrations of $10k losing days.
 I hope that I’m fortunate enough to be an active trader for many years to come, and I hope that I can continue to be the educator that I needed when I was a beginner trader.